-ASL 102 American Sign Language 2 4 cr, 6 lec C
+ASL 102 American Sign Language 2/GE

 This course is a further development of the American Sign Language expressive and receptive communication skills developed in ASL 101, including an increased awareness of American Sign Language usage and syntax conventions.
 Fingerspelling skills are strengthened.
 Students develop a receptive and expressive fluency that allows them to understand, appreciate, and begin to develop their own ASL storytelling skills.
 Students participate in detailed discussions and exploration of Deaf culture.
 Fulfills the second semester foreign language requirement at most four-year institutions.